tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   * `target_col_number`: The column number from the original DataFrame where the target is located.

-Explain to students, that we will predict closing prices using a `5` days windows of previous _TSX_ closing prices, so that, we will create the `X` and `y` vectors by calling the `window_data` function and defining a window size of `5` and setting the features and target column numbers to `2` (this is the column with the _TSX_ closing prices).
+Tell students that we will predict closing prices using a `5` day window of previous _TSX_ closing prices, creating the `X` and `y` vectors by calling the `window_data` function, defining a window size of `5`, and setting the features and target column numbers to `2` (this is the column with the _TSX_ closing prices).

 ![Data Prep 2](Images/data-prep-2.png)